 There are eleven species of the small tree or shrub known as Plumeria (ploo-MEER-ee-uh).
 This plant is a member of the dogbane family of plants and hails from the Caribbean, Mexico, and Brazil.
 You may commonly hear this plant referred to as Plumeria or Frangipani.

-These pretty subtropical and tropical plants produce gorgeous, sweet-smelling flowers that are used to make fragrances and also to make leis in Hawaii.
+These pretty subtropical and tropical plants produce gorgeous, fragrant flowers used to make fragrances and leis in Hawaii.

 Rooting Plumeria Cuttings Takes Some Planning

 It’s very easy to root Plumeria from cuttings.
 However, it’s not a spur-of-the-moment activity.
-You need to plan about a week in advance because the cuttings will need to be hardened off for a week.
+You need to plan about a week in advance because the cuttings must be hardened off for a week.

 More on Caring For Your Plumerias

 Be sure to use very sharp, sterile pruning shears to take stem cuttings in early spring or early summer.

 Successful cuttings should be between 12″ and 18″ inches long just below a leaf node.
 For the greatest success, cut off lateral shoots rather than terminal shoots.
 These seem to produce roots better.

 Keep in mind that the best cuttings are from the past season or the current season.
 They should be mature.
 Be careful not to take green cuttings because they don’t do well.

 Don’t take cuttings that have flower buds, as these will drain energy from the cutting.
 If your only choice is to take a cutting with a flower or a flower bud, use a sharp knife to clean cut the flowers off promptly.